 There are many things to consider when incorporating a company.
 You will need to make many important decisions from the early days of your startup and then throughout the life of your company.
 One of the most important, in addition to choosing which entity type to form is determining your company name.

-Naming an LLC or Corporation is often a difficult decision since choosing the name of your company determines so many other aspects of your business, such as the website domain; the logo; the overall branding; and potential copyrights and trademarks.
+Naming an LLC or Corporation is often a difficult decision since choosing the name of your company determines so many other aspects of your business, such as the website domain, the logo, the overall branding and potential copyrights and trademarks.

 Take your time with this step, as your company name can have a significant impact on the success of your business.
 Google certainly has a much better ring to it than the original name, BackRub.
 Sony definitely rolls off the tongue more smoothly than Tokyo Tsushin Kogyo.
 I think we can all agree that The Hertz Corporation sounds way better than Drive-Ur-Self.

-So the name you decide to utilize is very important.
 You also need to ensure the company name you choose does not infringe upon another company’s existing copyright or trademark.
 And you'll want to consider additional factors such as how your company name will appear on documents, on a logo and on other business materials.

 If you’ve decided to incorporate in the state of Delaware, you may be wondering if you have to check the name in order to make sure it’s available.
 As far as Delaware is concerned, if the name is available and does not contain any restricted words, you’re good to go.
 A few examples of words you cannot use in names for a corporation in Delaware are:

 Something to consider when naming a company is whether or not your name idea is unique.
 Our team can do a company name check. and typically receive a definitive answer on whether or not it contains any restricted words and if the proposed company name will get approved by the Delaware Division of Corporations.

 If you plan on operating your Delaware company in another state, you’ll need to protect your company name by filing for Foreign Qualification in that state.
 If another company already exist with the same name as yours, you’ll have to do business in that state under a Fictitious Name Statement, also called a D.B.A.
 (Doing Business As) Thus, it’s a good idea to check that state’s database of existing entities to make sure there are no conflicts.

-If you run into any conflicts, you may end up using a different name that is available in all the states in which you want to operate.
+If you do run into a conflict, you may choose to use a different company name that is available in all the states in which you want to operate.
 You’ll also need to consider if there are any additional restricted words in that state that are not allowed in your company name.
 Each state has its own list of restricted words.
 For example:

 These are just a few examples to show you how many possible complications there are when it comes to the name of your new corporation or LLC.
-At Harvard Business Services, Inc., we’ll go above and beyond to help you check the name in other state’s databases, but you should always search your proposed name on the internet in as many ways as possible and research your states’ rules beforehand.
+At Harvard Business Services, we’ll help you check the name in other states' databases, but you should always search your proposed name on the internet in as many ways as possible and research your states’ rules beforehand.

-If you have any questions about naming your new Delaware corporation or LLC, please reach out to me today at 302-644-6265 or via an email at firstname.lastname@example.org.
+If you have any questions about naming your new Delaware company, please reach out to us today at 302-644-6265 or via an email at firstname.lastname@example.org.